Minimally Invasive Bunionectomy vs Lapiplasty

-Patients often ask how SERI bunionectomy compares with Lapiplasty.
+Patients often ask how minimally invasive bunionectomy compares with Lapiplasty.
 Both procedures are designed to correct bunions in three dimensions, but they use different surgical strategies, fixation methods, soft-tissue exposures, and recovery processes.

-At The Bunion Cure, Dr. Jordan Sullivan commonly uses a SERI-based bunion correction procedure because it can combine strong 3D correction with excellent derotation of the first metatarsal, excellent sesamoid alignment, a smaller incision, local anesthesia in the typical procedure, temporary pin fixation, and immediate but limited protected walking.
+At The Bunion Cure, Dr. Jordan Sullivan commonly uses a minimally invasive bunion correction procedure because it can combine strong 3D correction with excellent derotation of the first metatarsal, excellent sesamoid alignment, a smaller incision, local anesthesia in the typical procedure, temporary pin fixation, and immediate but limited protected walking.

 The right procedure depends on the patient’s anatomy, X-rays, joint stability, arthritis, medical risk, recovery goals, and surgeon judgment.